bcsiriuschen/High-Dimensional-LBP/README.md

 Details of the implementations can be found in

 Bor-Chun Chen, Chu-Song Chen, Winston H. Hsu.
-Review and Implementation of High-Dimensional Local Binary Patterns and Its Application to Face Recognition, Technical Report TR-IIS-14-003, Institute of Information Science, Academia Sinica, 2014.
-[PDF](http://bcsiriuschen.github.io/High-Dimensional-LBP/tr14003.pdf)
+Review and Implementation of High-Dimensional Local Binary Patterns and Its Application to Face Recognition, Technical Report TR-IIS-14-003, Institute of Information Science, Academia Sinica, 2014. ([PDF](http://bcsiriuschen.github.io/High-Dimensional-LBP/tr14003.pdf))

 If you use this code for your research, please kindly cite the technical report above.

+For more information, pelase visit the [project website](http://bcsiriuschen.github.io/High-Dimensional-LBP/)

 ##Prerequisites